DevMountain/node-auth-afternoon/README.md

 * Create a folder called controllers in server.
 * Create a file called authController.js in controllers.
+* Open `server/index.js` and require the authController.js file storing it on a const variable called ac.
+* Create a POST endpoint with url '/auth/login' and method ac.login

-* Install and require `bcryptjs`.
+* Go back to authController.js and install and require `bcryptjs`.
 Store it on a const variable called bcrypt.
     * This package allows us to hash and salt passwords.
 * Set module.exports equal to an object.
     * On this object we will create our auth endpoint functions